Jamieson (pp. 116-20) on Regan’s Rights Theory

 8. **Harm principle:

-2. Must come to their defense when threatened (by moral agents)–when their rights are being threatened
+a.
+Regan argues one must come to the defense animals when threatened (by moral agents)–when their rights are being threatened

-2. For Regain, there is no duty to assist if harm caused by something other than moral agent–for then it is not a rights violation
+c.
+For Regan, there is no duty to assist if harm caused by something other than moral agent–for then it is not a rights violation

-3. But then this is not consistent with the related human right
+d.
+But Jamieson points out this is not consistent with the related human right to assistance

-10. **Death of a dog not as great a harm as death of a human
+11. **Death of a dog not as great a harm as death of a typical human

-2. Seems to be giving up on claims of “equal inherent worth of a humans and nonhuman subjects of a life”
+b.
+Is Regan giving up on claim of “equal inherent worth of a humans and nonhuman subjects of a life?”

-3. Especially, given Regan’s “worse-off principle” which say can harm the many to save the few if the few have more at stake (will be made worse off)
+c.
+Especially, given Regan’s “worse-off principle” which says can harm the many to save the few if the few have more at stake (will be made worse off)

 Study Questions on Jamieson on Regan’s Rights View